US, Chinese officials discuss climate, economy, relationship

 Liu said he was ready to work together to seek common ground between China and the U.S. “No matter how circumstances change, we should always maintain dialogue and exchanges,” he said.

-A U.S. Treasury readout of their meeting says the two agreed that the U.S. and China would cooperate more on climate finance issues and would both work to support “developing countries in their clean energy transitions.”
+A U.S. Treasury readout of their meeting says the two agreed that the U.S. and China would cooperate more on issues around financing for battling climate change and would work to support “developing countries in their clean energy transitions.”
 The readout also indicates that Yellen plans to travel to China and welcomes her counterparts to the U.S. in the near future.

 The meeting comes as the U.S. and Chinese economies grapple with differing but intertwined challenges on trade, technology and more.